 Check the official site for further information: Domaine de Chaalis

-How To Get To The Domaine de Chaalis From Paris:
+How To Get To The Domaine de Chaalis By Car:

 This day trip from Paris is most easily accessed by car.
 Take the A1 and exit #7 in the direction of Saint-Witz and Ermenonville.

-Giverny France is the perfect day trip from Paris, just a short train trip away.
+Giverny France is the perfect day trip from Paris.
 Giverny, the home of Impressionist painter Claude Monet will take your breath away.
 The gardens that Monet created are a riot of colour in every season, except in the winter when the site is closed.
 The star of the show is Monet’s water lily ponds of which he painted over 250 canvasses entitled Water Lilies or in French, Les Nymphéas.

 How To Get To This Paris Day Trip In Giverny France: